syallop/Join-Interpreter-Distributed/README.md

-# Basic Join-Language Interpreter
+# Distributed Join-Language Interpreter
 This module exports a basic interpreter for [Join-Language](../Join-Language/) which is an attempt at encoding the join calculus within the Haskell programming language as an embedded DSL.

+It is a fork of [Join-Interpreter-Basic](../Join-Interpreter-Basic/) substituting the use of a centralised Name Server for a Distributed Hash Table.
+This functionality is used for the distributed DSLs channel registration and lookup features.
 ## Usage

 1. Write a join program using [Join-Language](../Join-Language/)
-2. Call ‘run’ (from Join.Interpreter.Basic) on the top-level process to execute it as an IO action.
+2. Call ‘run’ (from Join.Interpreter.Distributed) on the top-level process to execute it as an IO action.

 ## Implementation details
-The interpreter is called ‘basic’ because it is a fairly quick and dirty implementation , not fully optimised and not implementing some possible features.
+The interpreter is a fairly quick and dirty implementation , not fully optimised and not implementing some possible features.

 The primary optimisation is that definitions are compiled to bit-patterns